 You can also notice that the number of backlinks to my blog is unsteady.
 Most of these backlinks that are unsteady are nofollow.
 However, the number of referring domains have increased steadily over time.
 It's a good sign.

 I am sure that my dofollow link velocity is optimal and steady.

 Posts you should read:

 - Top 5 Reasons Why you are Not Getting Organic Traffic

 - Getting Massive Organic Traffic: Smart Strategies by Experts

 - 7 Mistakes that Almost Every Amateur Bloggers Make

 What about YOU?

-If you are delivering high-quality content, along with some visual content.
-It helps you to build backlinks constantly over time.
+If you are delivering high-quality content along with some visual content, it helps you build backlinks constantly over time.
 If that is the case, link velocity is not the one that you need to worry about.
 Focusing on simple link building strategies like blog commenting, guest posting and forum marketing.
 Producing high-quality content maintains the optimal link building velocity automatically.

 Let me know what are your views on link velocity and what sort of techniques you are using to determine the ideal link building velocity for your blog.